Episode 106: Emma Peel Era |

 Produced: September 1966

-Production stills and (silent) unused footage of this episode have recently been unearthed by Raiders of the Lost Archive, an initiative of Britain's ITV company.
-Those interested can contact the collector, who made the materials available, via the Kaleidoscope website: http://www.kaleidoscope.org.uk/ Steed's umbrella contains knock-out gas—a rather "Bondian" touch.
+Steed's umbrella contains knock-out gas—a rather "Bondian" touch.
 And did anyone ever notice that Emma could have easily slipped her feet out of the stocks?
-It's a curious irony that Rocky Taylor played Mitchell, the man doubling for Steed—Rocky was frequently Macnee's stunt double!
+Curious: Rocky Taylor played Mitchell, the man doubling for Steed, since Rocky was frequently Macnee's stunt double!
 Steed's Aunties: Emma is going through some photographs at Steed's flat.
 He spots one photo and says, "Now, there's a face full of avarice.
 Reminds me of an auntie of mine."
-'M' has provided the following very astute and esoteric observation: an archived article in

 The turkey farm is actually the old farm on Deeves Hall Lane.